 I use my box grater most days.
 I’ve been grating carrots and rutabagas and making “latkes” with them.
 I’ve been grating beets and turnips and carrots and making a salad with toasted sesame seeds and a lemony dressing.
 I’ve been making celery root remoulade the classic French salad of grated raw celery root with a creamy mustardy dressing (though I use Greek yogurt instead of mayonnaise).
 I’ve been making delicata squash pancakes and grated sweet potato and regular potato and parsnip pancakes.

 I love my food processor and its coarse grating blade too but I’ve reached for the good old box grater more often lately.
 It’s easy to clean, lives in a central drawer and requires no moving, assembling, or non-human power.

 And tools aside, these grated concoctions are winners.
 There’s no better way to enjoy (or get unfamiliar veggies into skeptical tummies small and large) than grating them, mixing them with a light batter and pan-frying them into crisp, spidery pancakes.
 Nor is there a better way to put a wintry salad on the table since the grating softens the veggies and enables them to soak up dressings with lots of herbs and acidity.

 Rutabaga and Carrot “Latkes”

-This is more of an idea/technique than a recipe and it’s not an authentic latke.
+This is more template than recipe and it’s not an authentic latke.
 Be that as it may it’s a great, great way to enjoy winter (especially root) veggies.
 You can also include or substitute turnips, celery root, sweet potatoes or potatoes.
 The quantities listed are approximations and can be adjusted based on what you have on hand, your taste, etc. For the below recipe you want about six cups of packed, grated veggie.

-1 smallish or half a larger rutabaga, peeled and grated on the large holes of a box grater or shredded with a food processor
+2 cups grated rutabaga, peeled and grated on the large holes of a box grater or in a food processor

 ½ a medium onion, finely diced